retropiler/retropiler/README.md

 Java8 Langauge Feature is usually syntactic one, for example lambda expressions or default methods, which can be solved by tools like retrolambda.

 Java8 API, or Standard Library, is more difficult than Language Feature, because Dex, dalvik executable file format, does not allow bundle standard library.
-In fact, tt has been considered impossible.
+In fact, it was considered impossible -- before this project shows its possibility.

 Retropiler deals with the latter: it makes dex to bundle Java8 standard library by replacing its references to the original ones.